h0mbre/Learning-C/Assignment-27/README.md

 ## Assignment
 Now that we've got some more syscall experience under our belt, we're going to take a step back and actually look at how syscalls are implemented.
-We're going to create a malicious shared library to hijack program syscalls.
+We're going to create a malicious shared library to hook some syscalls.
 We are getting very naughty.

-We will be using this excellent blog post: https://ketansingh.net/overview-on-linux-userland-rootkits/ as our guide, I recommend reading through this post at least twice.
+We will be using these excellent blog posts: https://ketansingh.net/overview-on-linux-userland-rootkits/ and https://blog.netspi.com/function-hooking-part-i-hooking-shared-library-function-calls-in-linux/ as our guides, I recommend reading through these posts at least twice.

+## Shared Libraries